mohammadroohian/PashmakCore/README.md

 #### zip file (The simple way)
 1. Download a `source code` zip from [releases](https://github.com/mohammadroohian/PashmakCore/releases).
 2. Extract it.
 3. Copy the items in the `Assets` folder into the `Assets` folder of your project.
+(Click replace files if necessary)

 #### unitypackage file
 1. Install [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes#installation).